elementary/website/docs/code/getting-started.md

 # Getting Started {#getting-started}

-Welcome to the elementary OS Developer Guide!
+Welcome to the elementary developer guide!
 This book was created to teach you all about creating and distributing apps for elementary OS.
 The introduction will make sure that you have all the tools for the job and a solid understanding of what this book is about.
 Some of you may feel confident enough to jump straight into coding.
 If that's the case, you might want to skip ahead and start writing your first app.

 However, we strongly recommend to at least skim through this preparation step.
 Having the right setup is going to help you reach your goals faster, and having a solid foundation is going to help you throughout the rest of this book.